What are the best boots for climbing Kilimanjaro?

 Breaking Boots In

 Once you purchase a pair of boots, break them in slowly with shorter hikes.
-Leather boots in particular take a while to break in, so take a couple of two or three-hour hikes before your big trip or wear them around the house or around town.
+Leather boots in particular take a while to break in, so take a couple of short hikes or wear them around town before you take them on long day hikes.
 Many synthetic boots require no breaking in at all.

 Be sure you wear the same socks you will wear on your climb.
 Find a combination of socks and shoes that work well and then don’t make any changes before your Kilimanjaro hike.
 Take care of your feet!